Headset-Coder/HeadsetTag-Website/README.md

 # THIS IS ONLY A WEBSITE.
 ## Hello, this is just a a website.

-Im just doing this for fun play-around and for easyer fan-lobbys it cool i think.
+Im just doing this for fun and playing around.